-The Investment Manager is a limited liability company established under the laws of the State of California and is an investment adviser registered with the United States Securities and Exchange Commission under the Investment Advisers Act of 1940, as amended.
+The Investment Manager is a corporation established under the laws of the State of California and is an investment adviser registered with the United States Securities and Exchange Commission under the

+Investment Advisers Act of 1940, as amended.
 The Investment Manager provides investment advisory and supervisory services to a variety of institutional clients provided through separate accounts or pooled investment vehicles (both registered and unregistered).
-As at 30 September 2021, the Investment Manager is owned by its management team and has in excess of \$29.2 billion in assets under management.
+As at 31 December 2020, the Investment Manager is owned by its management team and has in excess of \$26.8 billion in assets under management.

-The Investment Management Agreement dated 29 July 2020 (as amended by a side letter dated 1 December 2021) between the Company, the Manager and the Investment Manager provides that the Investment Manager shall be responsible for the investment and reinvestment of the Company's assets.
+The Investment Management Agreement dated 29 July 2020 between the Company, the Manager and the Investment Manager provides that the Investment Manager shall be responsible for the investment and reinvestment of the Company's assets.
 The Investment Management Agreement shall continue in force until terminated by any of the parties on 90 days' notice in writing to the other party.
 Notwithstanding the foregoing, either party may at any time terminate the Investment Management Agreement forthwith by notice in writing to the other party if at any time: (i) either party shall go into liquidation (except a voluntary liquidation for the purpose of reconstruction or amalgamation upon terms previously approved in writing by the other party) or be unable to pay its debts or commit any act of bankruptcy under the laws of Ireland or if a receiver is appointed over any of the assets of the other party or if some event having an equivalent effect occurs; or if (ii) the Investment Manager ceases to be permitted to act as investment manager under any applicable laws; or if (iii) either party commits any material breach of the Investment Management Agreement and shall not have remedied such breach (if capable of remedy) within thirty days of notice requiring the same to be remedied; or if (iv) an examiner, administrator or similar person is appointed to either party.